boystrange/ProgramVerification/index.md

 ## References

-This course material is partially based on and inspired from the following courses, books and notes.
+This course material is partially based on and inspired by the following courses, books and notes.

 * Dan Licata, [Programming and Proving in